Anishpras/personal-blog-app-express-nextjs/README.md

 ## Project Structure

-The backend of our personal blog platform is built using Node.js with Express.js and Prisma ORM.
-Here's an overview of the project structure and the choices made during development:
+The backend of my personal blog platform is built using Node.js with Express.js and Prisma ORM.
+Here's an overview of the project structure and the choices I made during development:

 ```
 backend/